 The Cherry Picker is the scariest stretch of Eagle Bluff's ropes course.

 "It was certainly different from what I expected,’’ said my daughter after she finished it.
 "But now I have something to brag about.’’

-During the summer, Eagle Bluff's ropes course is open to the public at 10 a.m. and 2 p.m.
-Saturdays and 1 p.m.
-Tuesdays.
+During the summer, Eagle Bluff's ropes course is open to the public most Saturdays and Tuesdays; register in advance.
 There's also a Haunted Ropes Course in October.

 Teens also like high-speed, high-decibel jet-boat rides on the Wisconsin River, powered by 1,200-horsepower engines.
 Of course, everyone is soaked by the end.